Introduction: What Is IELTS and Why Does It Matter for Your Future?

 Step 1: Understand Your Starting Point

-Before diving into preparation, take a diagnostic test to identify your current level and weak areas.
-This helps you:
+Before diving into preparation, take a diagnostic test to:

 - Set realistic score goals